milen-patel/cpu_tutorial/_parts/part10.md

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part10/Negative_Latch_Timing_Diagram.png" style="display: block; margin-left: auto; margin-right: auto;" />

 That's all you need to know about latches!
 You will see why I made the distinction between positive and negative latches in the next chapter.

+### Optional Chapter: A better way of implementation Latches